The impact of the Phonics International programme by Rachel Hornsey – June 2021

 Our school vision, which is a thread running throughout our curriculum, is: “We work to provide our children with strong foundations on which to build their lives through core values and the love of each other.”
 Every aspect of our planned curriculum and every resource we choose to implement in the school is seen through this test – is this resource the very best there is available for our children in our context to give them the strongest foundations for their learning?
 There can be no area in the primary curriculum more important than the establishment of firm foundations for early reading.

 I have worked with the Phonics International programme in various different settings over the past twelve years.
-As an English consultant, leader in school, and for the past five years a headteacher of a school that has made huge strides with data, I can honestly say that there is no better programme available.
-Not only do I consider that Phonics International is the best, it is also the most cost effective option for schools as its set up costs are minimal.
+As an English consultant, leader in school, and for the past five years as the headteacher of a primary school that has made huge strides with data, I can honestly say that there is no better programme available.
+Not only do I consider that Phonics International is the best, it is also the most cost effective option for schools as the pdf resources themselves are ‘free’ and its set up costs are minimal.
 I have seen excellent results when it is used as it is designed in every setting I have worked in, and I continue to recommend it whenever I am asked for advice.

 The pace of introduction can be planned simply as the Alphabetic Code Charts make the order for learning the sounds clear.
 We like the way that blending is given far more focus than in many other programmes – for example, right from the very start children are encouraged to blend up to five known letter-sound correspondences in printed words rather than just three as is common in most programmes.
 This has the double effect of forcing more frequent retrieval of sounds and also pushing children to desirable difficulty as they grapple with longer words.